Tory rebel Braverman urges Sunak to change course after election - ExBulletin

 Tory rebel Braverman urges Sunak to change course after election

+The senior conservative urged the prime minister to move to the right in response to the election defeats.

-Rishi Sunak must change his political course to stay in power because there is no time to change Conservative leaders, Suella Braverman has said following a series of disappointing results in Britain's local elections.
+Rishi Sunak must change his political course to stay in power because there is no time to change Tory leaders, Suella Braverman has said following a string of disappointing local election results.

-The senior Tory urged Britain's prime minister to move to the right in response to election defeats, which saw a shock Labor victory in the West Midlands mayoralty on Saturday night.
+The senior Tory urged the Prime Minister to move to the right in response to the election defeats, which saw a shock Labor victory in the West Midlands mayoralty on Saturday night.

 Labour's Richard Parker won against the incumbent Conservative mayor, Andy Street, by just 1,508 votes.